 What is the Federal US Minimum Wage?

-The current federal minimum wage in the United States is $7.25 per hour, a rate that has remained unchanged since July 24, 2009.
+As of January 2026, the federal minimum wage in the United States is $7.25 per hour, a rate that has remained unchanged since July 24, 2009.
 This baseline wage is established by the Fair Labor Standards Act (FLSA) and applies nationwide, though it serves primarily as a floor - states and municipalities are permitted to set higher minimum wages, and many have done so in response to rising living costs and economic pressures.

 How Does The Minimum Wage Differ Between States?